UnifiedPush/documentation/content/users/distributors/gotify.md

 ## Requirements

 * A server to connect to.
-A server is open to registration at <https://gotify1.unifiedpush.org>, though it is **strongly** recommended to host your own so your data stays private and the public server doesn't overload.
+A server is open to registration at <https://gotify1.unifiedpush.org>, though it is recommended to host your own so your data stays private and the public server doesn't overload.

 ## Setting Up